 - a.
-Analyze online resources that teach youth practical life and coping skills, including age appropriate versions of tools learned in Practitioner Well-being Part 1 and 2 - b.
-Examine strategies to assist youth in learning to express emotions in positive ways - c.
-Plan activities that teach youth techniques to deal with stress and develop resiliency
+Discuss and apply strategies for reflecting on negative thoughts and emotions. - b.
+Compare resources and strategies that teach youth practical life skills and coping skills. - c.
+Analyze strategies to assist youth in learning to express emotions in positive ways. - Practice activities that teach youth techniques to deal with stress and develop resiliency.